-- The software maintains phase is associated with different parties and time constraints.
+- The phase is associated with different parties and time constraints.

-- The existing staffs and external users such as customers, partners, and other business stack holders need to be instructed and trained about any change of the software in a timely manner.
-As the users are already familiar with the existing processes and habituated to use of the software, it is important to represent the change in simplified descriptions.
+- The existing staff and external users such as customers, partners, and other business stack holders must promptly be instructed and trained about any change in the software promptly.
+As the users are already familiar with the existing processes and habituated to using the software, it is essential to represent the change in simplified descriptions.

 - The additional change management plan for the integrated applications to adapt to the changes.

-The software maintenance phase is the least focused area compared to other SDLC phases such as development and testing.
-However, It took more time and effort to manage the change requests and regular updates for the software that is already in production use.
+The phase is the least focused area compared to other SDLC phases, such as development and testing.
+However, Managing the change requests and regular updates for the software already in production took more time and effort.
 Hence, maintenance is crucial for proper functioning.

 This is a guide to Software Maintenance.
-Here we also discuss the introduction and need for software maintenance along with advantages and disadvantages.
+Here we discuss the introduction, the need for software maintenance, advantages, and disadvantages.
 You may also have a look at the following articles to learn more –